 Analysis: GOP faces reckoning after turning blind eye to Trump for years

-“He descended into a level of madness and engaged in a level of activity that was just absolutely unthinkable,” Pennsylvania Sen. Toomey said Sunday.
+“He (President Trump) descended into a level of madness and engaged in a level of activity that was just absolutely unthinkable,” Pennsylvania Sen. Toomey said Sunday.

 WASHINGTON — At the heart of the violent insurrection at the U.S. Capitol was a lie, one that was allowed to fester and flourish by many of the same Republicans now condemning President Donald Trump for whipping his supporters into a frenzy with his false attacks on the integrity of the 2020 election.